 - Post-production (1 week)

-This can vary, however, depending on the type of course you’re creating and the subject matter you’re covering.
+However, this can vary depending on the type of course you’re creating and the subject matter you’re covering.

 Presenting Your Course

 There are also a number of options when it comes to the way in which you would like to present your course material, which includes the following:

 - Creating and sharing a video tutorial